JuliaPy/PythonCall.jl/docs/src/pythoncall.md

 `JULIA_CONDAPKG_EXE` to its path.

 #### If you installed a newer version of libstdc++
-On Linux, Julia comes bundled with its own copy of *libstdc++*.
-Therefore, when interacting with CondaPkg, PythonCall injects a dependency to bound the allowed versions of the `libstdcxx-ng` Conda package.
-To override this value (e.g. if the user replaced the bundled libstdc++ with something newer), use:
+PythonCall injects a dependency to bound the allowed versions of the `libstdcxx-ng` Conda package.
+It finds the bound by runtime discovery of the libstdcxx version.
+To override this value (e.g. if the user replaced the bundled libstdc++ with something else, use:

 ```julia
 [PythonCall]